Home > Articles > History of an expedition vehicle

 History of an expedition vehicle

 Personally, I think it makes interesting reading of what can, and does, happen to an expedition Land Rover Defender, constantly working in arduous conditions.
-Most notably, it had a history of overheating and suffered a serious reduction in power, managing 100km/h max, chuffed a lot of black smoke and was off the road for 6 months in one particular year.
-The fun starts at 132,000km…
+Most notably it had a history of overheating, which had caused a serious reduction in power, managing a maximum of 100km/h, chuffed a lot of black smoke and was off the road for 6 months in one particular year.
+The fun starts at 132,000km...

 Enjoy!